Ace Tone FM-2

 Prologue: The Unbelievable Truth Revealed by a Single Photo

-Then he shared a crucial piece of information with me.
+And then he shared a crucial piece of information with me.

 “All of these FM-2s are ‘unused dead stock.’”